jose-donato/jose-donato.pages.dev/src/content/blog/bringing-real-time-data-to-openbb-our-collaboration-with-pyth.md

 ## Embarking on a New Journey: OpenBB Meets Real-Time Data

 At OpenBB, we've always been driven by the vision of providing comprehensive and accessible financial data to everyone.
-From the inception of the OpenBB Terminal, our mission has been clear: to equip users with the tools they need to analyze financial markets effectively.
+From the inception of the OpenBB Workspace, our mission has been clear: to equip users with the tools they need to analyze financial markets effectively.

 However, despite our best efforts to integrate various data sources, we consistently encountered a significant gap: the availability of real-time data feeds.